Torsion and Bistability of Double-Twist Elastomers: Elastomeric Double-twist Model

 For the post-strain director field, we again assume a double-twist structure: $\n(r) = -\sin\psi(r) \boldsymbol{\hat{\phi}} + \cos\psi(r) \boldsymbol{\hat{z}}$.
 The post-strain structure of the elastomer is described by $\xlink = \boldsymbol{\underline{\underline{\delta}}} + (\zeta - 1)\boldsymbol{n}\otimes \boldsymbol{n}$, which leads to

 We consider an extension of the elastomer cylinder by a factor of $\lambda$, with extensional strain $\epsilon \equiv \lambda -1$, and impose incompressibility so that we have a radial compression by a factor of $\lambda^{-1/2}$.
 We also allow for a torsion deformation, where the two ends of the fibril are rotated around the $z$-axis with respect to each other by an angle $\tau L$.
 Since the rotation along the cylinder will depend linearly on $z$, $\tau$ is therefore a torsion-gradient.
-Mathematically, this corresponds to
+We assume that $\lambda$ and $\tau$ are independent of position.
+Mathematically, we have

 From Fig.~\ref{fig:diagram}, we note that a positive $\tau$ will act to untwist (straighten) the molecular field lines for a positive angle function $\psi(r)$.
+We evaluate the deformation gradient tensor $\strain$ in Appendix~\ref{deformation_evaluation} using \cite{melnikov2018deformation}.
+The resulting tensor is